arcus-azure/.github/CONTRIBUTING.md

 We are happy to discuss ideas and possible features or problems.

 **In these cases, we would like you to create a discussion**
-- You want to discuss an raw idea with us
+- You want to discuss a raw idea with us
 - You have a question on the library, how to use it or where to find something
 - You want to raise a concern